shanhhe/comp0240_aerorobotics_cw2_challenge_muti_drone/README.md

 ## Challenge

 This challenge revolves around swarming of drones and formation flight.
-We are asking you to investigate the difference in performance and application of decentralised swarm based approaches versus centralised approaches to performing formation flight with a group of 5 drones in 4 different scenarios.
+We are asking you to investigate the difference in performance and application of decentralised swarm based approaches versus centralised approaches to performing formation flight with a group of 5 drones (minimum 3 if experiencing technical issues) in 4 different scenario stages.

 ### Swarming and Formation Flight